taiyebzakir/sql-docs/docs/relational-databases/replication/synchronize-a-subscription-using-windows-synchronization-manager.md

 > [!NOTE]
 >  Beginning with [!INCLUDE[firstref_longhorn](../../includes/firstref-longhorn-md.md)] and [!INCLUDE[wiprlhlong](../../includes/wiprlhlong-md.md)], 64-bit versions of the Windows Synchronization Manager cannot detect 32-bit subscriptions.
+Windows sync manager is supported only on machines with single SQL instance.

 ### To enable the synchronization of pull subscriptions with Windows Synchronization Manager